 After counseling hundreds of clients through the divorce process – and having experienced it as a child and adult myself – I have seen the good, the bad, and all the ugly.
 Too many times in the midst of divorce, unresolved anger takes over a person’s behavior and they become something that they usually are not.
-This can happen to the nicest of people; no one is free from the temptation of hurting their Soon-To-Be-Ex (STBE) as much as, if not more than, they have already been hurt by them.
+This can happen to the nicest of people; no one is free from the temptation of hurting their Soon-To-Be-Ex (STBE) as much as, if not more than, they have already hurt them.

 - Spend this time working on yourself instead of focusing too much on the other person.
 This way you are better prepared to be without your STBE.